 The filter designer helps you formulate a condition for database queries.
 The complete database query is composed internally.
-It always refers to the Employee.
+The database query always references the Person table.

 Figure 17: Filter designer

 To create a database query using the filter designer

 - 1. Start the wizard by pressing . - 2.
 Using the all operator, specify whether at least one or all of the conditions defined below must be fulfilled. - When you hover over the operator, the cursor changes to a hand symbol. - By clicking the operator, switch between the all and at least one values. - 3.
 Create the conditions. - a.
 In the first menu, specify the condition type.
 Depending on the condition type, other menus are displayed.